VinGarcia/ksql/README.md

 In this README you will find examples for "Getting Started" with the library, for more advanced use-cases [please read our Wiki](https://github.com/VinGarcia/ksql/wiki).

+## Outstanding Features

+- Every operation returns errors a single time, so its easier to handle them
+- Helper functions for everyday operations, namely: Insert, Patch and Delete
+- Generic and powerful functions for Querying and Scanning data into structs
+- Works on top of existing battle-tested libraries such as `database/sql` and `pgx`
+- Supports `sql.Scanner` and `sql.Valuer` and also all `pgx` special types (when using `kpgx`)
+- And many other features designed to make your life easier

 ## Let's start with some Code:

-This short example below is a TLDR version for illustrating how easy it is to use KSQL.
+This short example below is a TLDR version to illustrate how easy it is to use KSQL.

-You will find more complete examples on the sections below.
+You will find more complete examples in the sections below.

 ```golang
 package main